-This small footprint, carbon positive home by Archiblox shines the way for a new level of sustainable living.
+This carbon positive home by Archiblox leads the way for a new level of sustainable living.

 Forget carbon neutral – this eco-friendly prefab home shows that carbon positive design could well be the way of the future.